reddit/node-platform/README.md

 0. `this.hashParams`: a dictionary of hash params
 0. `this.bodyParams`: a dictionary of data that would appear in the request body

-Each method is also called with the following argument:
+Each method is also called with the following arguments:

 0. `dispatch`: a function used to dispatch Redux actions
 0. `getState`: a function that (when called) returns a snapshot of state in the Redux store